-- ◆ The receiver stays in WAIT mode, until RssiValue exceeds RssiThreshold for two consecutive samples.
+- The receiver stays in WAIT mode, until RssiValue exceeds RssiThreshold for two consecutive samples.
 Its power consumption is the receiver power consumption. - When this condition is satisfied, the receiver automatically selects the most suitable LNA gain, optimizing the sensitivity/ linearity trade-off. - The programmed LNA gain, read-accessible with LnaCurrentGain in RegLna, is carried on for the whole duration of the packet, until one of the following conditions is fulfilled: - Packet mode: if AutoRxRestartOn = 0, the LNA gain will remain the same for the reception of the following packet.
-If AutoRxRestartOn = 1, after the controller has emptied the FIFO the receiver will re-enter the WAIT mode described above, after a delay of InterPacketRxDelay, allowing for the distant transmitter to ramp down, hence avoiding a false RSSI detection. - Continuous mode: upon reception of valid data, the user can decide to either leave the receiver enabled with the same LNA gain, or to restart the procedure, by setting RestartRx bit to 1, resuming the WAIT mode of the receiver, described above.
+If AutoRxRestartOn = 1, after the controller has emptied the FIFO the receiver will re-enter the WAIT mode described above, after a delay of InterPacketRxDelay, allowing for the distant transmitter to ramp down, hence avoiding a false RSSI detection.
+In both cases (AutoRxRestartOn=0 or AutoRxRestartOn=1), the receiver can also re-enter the WAIT mode by setting RestartRx bit to 1.
+The user can decide to do so, to manually launch a new AGC procedure. - Continuous mode: upon reception of valid data, the user can decide to either leave the receiver enabled with the same LNA gain, or to restart the procedure, by setting RestartRx bit to 1, resuming the WAIT mode of the receiver, described above.

-Notes - the AGC procedure must be performed while receiving preamble in FSK mode
+Notes - the AGC procedure must be performed while receiving preamble in FSK mode improve the second order linearity of the receiver.

-- in OOK mode, the AGC will give better results if performed while receiving a constant "1" sequence
+- in OOK mode, the AGC will give better results if performed while receiving a constant "1" sequence manual or automatic with the embedded AGC function.